-By researching the current state of the dive centre findings presented interpretations of the customer’s relationship with the dive centre and the overall service of the dive centre.
-These results were reached by using different methods.
+By researching the current state of the dive centre findings presented interpretations of the customer’s relationship with the dive centre and the overall service.

-Before beginning with the data gathering the whole structure of the dimensions of how the customers interact with the dive centre was sketched out.
 Sketching out all the channels customers use to reach the dive centre and the possible issues they might have and obstacles they might come across.
+The research involved the business analysis, investigation of local dive centres and observations in the dive centre

 Marine Sport DC - German home page, created in 2000